 2. Higher interest rate

 Compared to a bank savings account, the fixed deposit interest rates are higher.
-In addition, financial institutions offer a greater rate for senior citizens when they open an FD.
+In addition, financial institutions offer a greater rate for senior citizens fixed deposit.
 Therefore, you will be able to earn more on your capital.

 3. Lower amount